mookiedog/umod4-PCB/README.md

 The complete project is made up of:

 * [umod4](https://github.com/mookiedog/umod4): the repository containing all the software that runs on the umod4-PCB.
-The repository is currently private, but it will be going public in spring 2025.
-* UM4: a special data logging firmware that runs inside the Gen1 ECU, currently a sub-project of the umod4 repository
+* [UM4](https://github.com/mookiedog/umod4/tree/main/ecu/src): a special data logging firmware that runs inside the Gen1 ECU, currently resides inside the umod4 repository
 * umod4-PCB: this repository, containing the PCB design files

 The view below shows a top view of the 4V1a PCB, currently the most recent design.